Tickets & Times

 For safety reasons, Transwa reserves the right to require children under 10 years of age to travel accompanied by a parent or guardian.
 Children aged between 10 and 15 years of age inclusive who are travelling unaccompanied require a completed and signed Travel Authorisation for Unaccompanied Child/Children form.
 This requirement does not apply if the child/children are travelling within the East Perth/Midland to Northam Exclusion Zone on a Transwa rail service, unless such travel is part of a journey on a connecting Transwa service.

 Additional Terms and Conditions apply to the carriage of unaccompanied children and these are shown on the reverse of the Travel Authorisation for Unaccompanied Child/Children form.

 An adult aged 16 years or older is permitted to travel with a maximum of two children aged 4 years or under.

-It is illegal to smoke on all Transwa services.
+Smoking including the use of E-Cigarettes is illegal on all Transwa services.
 The consumption of personal alcohol is strictly prohibited on all Transwa services.

 Transwa reserves the right to refuse travel to passengers who are inappropriately dressed, not wearing suitable footwear, or are considered offensive, intoxicated or disruptive.
 In all cases Transwa is not liable for any loss, delay or compensation.